Soil carbon: Organic carbon

 Soil organic carbon is divided between living soil biota and dead biotic material derived from biomass.
 Together these comprise the soil food web, with the living component sustained by the biotic material component.
 Soil biota includes earthworms, nematodes, protozoa, fungi, bacteria and different arthropods.

 Detritus resulting from plant senescence is the major source of soil organic carbon.
 Plant materials, with cell walls high in cellulose and lignin, are decomposed and the not-respired carbon is retained as humus.
 Cellulose and starches readily degrade, resulting in short residence times.
 More persistent forms of organic C include lignin, humus, organic matter encapsulated in soil aggregates, and charcoal.
 These resist alteration and have long residence times.

 Soil organic carbon tends to be concentrated in the topsoil.
 Topsoil ranges from 0.5% to 3.0% organic carbon for most upland soils.
 Soils with less than 0.5% organic C are mostly limited to desert areas.
 Soils containing greater than 12–18% organic carbon are generally classified as organic soils.
 High levels of organic C develop in soils supporting wetland ecology, flood deposition, fire ecology, and human activity.

 Fire derived forms of carbon are present in most soils as unweathered charcoal and weathered black carbon.
 Soil organic carbon is typically 5–50% derived from char, with levels above 50% encountered in mollisol, chernozem, and terra preta soils.

 Root exudates are another source of soil carbon.
 5–20% of the total plant carbon fixed during photosynthesis is supplied as root exudates in support of rhizospheric mutualistic biota.
+As exudates, plant roots feed carbon to mycorrhizal fungi in exchange for stored nutrients.
 Microbial populations are typically higher in the rhizosphere than in adjacent bulk soil.